oraziorillo/Adrenaline/README.md

 Throughout the course of the game you will be guided as the client will suggest you the command to use in some situations.
 However, make sure to have a instruction book at hand (and a printed game board if you play by command-line)

-At this point the game can st art.
+At this point the game can start.

 #### General overview of game rules